An honest discussion regarding the health of startup founders, and how your company may slowly be killing you.

-Hell, I own Corporate Wellness platform and I still deprive myself of sleep, ingest way too much caffeine and skip workouts!
+Hell, I own an employee performance platform and I still deprive myself of sleep, ingest way too much caffeine and skip workouts!

 So the big question here is; how do you grind, scale your business, but not burn every physical and emotional bridge you have in your life?

 To do that, let’s take a look into the world of Sports Science and see how top athletes manage stress, and perform on a world stage:

 In athletics, managing total allostatic or stress load is the goal for any sport.
 Ultimately, making sure an athlete is emotionally and physically prepared to perform at a high level is the focus of not only the Coach, but also the Performance Manager, Physio and the Medical Team.